Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/curity.md

 * Enterprise {{site.konnect_short_name}} account.
 * A [Curity account](https://developer.curity.io/)
-* A [Curity instance](https://curity.io/resources/getting-started/) that can be publicly accessed over the internet, or from within the network your Kong Gateways are installed in.
+* A [Curity instance](https://curity.io/resources/getting-started/) that can be publicly accessed over the internet or from within the network where your gateways are installed.

-## Configuring Curity
+## Configure Curity

 To use dynamic client registration (DCR) with Curity as the identity provider (IdP), there are three important configurations to prepare in Curity.
-In the following sections you will see how to configure the token issuer, create a client, and enable dynamic client registration for the client.
+In the following sections, you will configure the token issuer, create a client, and enable dynamic client registration for the client.

 To get started configuring Curity, log in to your Curity dashboard and complete the following:

-1. Select the **Profiles** tab near the top of the dashboard.
+1. Select the **Profiles** tab on the dashboard.

 2. Select an existing **Token Service Profile** in the **Profiles** diagram, or create a new one if necessary.

-3. Complete the following sections using the **Token Service Profile** you have selected.
+3. Complete the following sections using the **Token Service Profile** you selected.

-### Configure token issuer
+### Configure the token issuer

 1. Select **Token Service > Token Issuers** from the menu.

-2. Enable the setting **Use Access Token as JWT**.
+2. Enable the **Use Access Token as JWT** setting.

-3. Add a new token issuer using **New Token Issuer** button.
+3. Add a new token issuer by clicking **New Token Issuer**.

 4. Fill in the following values for the token issuer, and click **create**:
     * Name: `userinfo`
     * Issuer Type: `jwt`
     * Purpose Type: `userinfo`

-5. In the displayed "Edit Custom Token Issuer" form, select the desired values for **Tokens Data Source ID**, **Signing Key**, and **Verification KeyStore**.
+5. In the "Edit Custom Token Issuer" form, select the desired values for **Tokens Data Source ID**, **Signing Key**, and **Verification KeyStore**.

 ### Create a client

 1. Select **Token Service > Clients** from the menu.

-2. Click **New Client** to add a new client.
+2. Click **New Client**.

 3. Give the client a unique and descriptive name, noting it for later use.

-4. Click the **Capabilities** in the overview diagram to add a capability to the **client**.
+4. Click **Capabilities** in the overview diagram to add a capability to the **client**.

 5. Select **Client Credentials** and click **next**.